 There have been rumors that humans are the ones looking at the disavow requests.
 If you submit a ton of requests without having evidence of trying to remove them on your own, you could get hit with a special manual penalty from Google.

 Create a New Website

-There is another way of getting rid of the spam links and that involves starting with a clean slate.
+There is another way of getting rid of the spam backlinks and that involves starting with a clean slate.
 If you haven’t invested a lot into your website and it’s still relatively new, you may want to get rid of the domain and start with a new one.
-This is going to wash away all of the spam links out there so that it’s one less thing for you to worry about.
+This is going to wash away all of the spam backlinks out there so that it’s one less thing for you to worry about.

 How to Use Moz Spam Analysis to Test Links